MicrosoftDocs/ATADocs/ATPDocs/atp-whats-new.md

 - **Feature enhancement: Enriched Resource Access Activity**
 Starting from this version, Azure ATP now provides information for resource access activities showing whether the resource is trusted for unconstrained delegation.
 This resource configuration is unsecure and poses a risk that malicious actors can force the application to their advantage.
 For more information about the risk, see [Security assessment: Unsecure Kerberos delegation](atp-cas-isp-unconstrained-kerberos.md).

+- **Suspected SMB packet manipulation (CVE-2020-0796 exploitation) - (preview)**
+Azure ATP's [Suspected SMB packet manipulation](atp-lateral-movement-alerts.md#suspected-smb-packet-manipulation-cve-2020-0796-exploitation-external-id-2406) security alert is now in public preview.
+In this detection, an Azure ATP security alert is triggered when SMBv3 packet suspected of exploiting the [CVE-2020-0796](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2020-0796) security vulnerability are made against a domain controller in the network.

 ## Azure ATP release 2.111

 Released Mar 1, 2020